CatherineNditu/The-Movie-Database-Analysis-using-MYSQL/README.md

-# 🎬 Movie Database Analysis using MySQL (ALX Project)
+ 🎬 The Movie Database Analysis using MySQL (ALX Project)

 ## 📌 Project Overview
 This project focuses on analyzing a movie database using **MySQL**.
 The dataset contains information on movies, actors, genres, production companies, languages, and Oscar awards.